-- In-ear headsets may be suitable for you as the earpiece fits nice and comfortably inside your ear.
-These headsets usually come with active noise cancellation feature.
+- In-ear headsets may be suitable for you as the earpiece fits nicely and comfortably inside your ear.
+These headsets usually come with an active noise-cancellation feature.

 - Over-ear headsets will enclose your entire ear.
 Their sizes are comparatively bigger than in-ear headsets.
 Most people use these headsets because they offer maximum comfort.
 They prevent any external noise from reaching your ear while you attend a call.

 - On-hear headsets are similar to over-ear models except they do not cover the entire ear.
 Instead, they rest just over the ear canal which allows other sounds to come through.
 This style is a good choice if you want to still hear what’s going on around you.